Maintain Your Certification

 For more information about Courses for Certification, please contact 954-201-2500.

-Final Step: Once we receive all the necessary documents, your advisor will register you for the courses in which you specified on your application.
+Once we receive all the necessary documents, your advisor will register you for the courses in which you specified on your application.
 Be sure that you select your courses based on what the FLDOE has required you to take as it appears on your Statement of Eligibility (SOE).
-You will be notified once your registration is complete via BC email.
-For information please contact Yolima Cueto at email@example.com or call 954-201-2500.
+Once registration has been completed you will be notified via email to confirm your schedule and submit payment for course(s).
+For information please contact Mr. Leo Julien at

-Teachers employed full-time by a school district, including public charter school teachers, may qualify for a Tuition and Fee Waiver for enrollment in up to six credits of undergraduate coursework in mathematics, science or special education for recertification purposes.
-Teachers must present the completed Tuition and Fee Waiver with the appropriate signatures and employment verification to the Teacher Education Program office as well as any Broward College Cashier's Office.
+Teachers employed full-time by a school district in Florida State, including public charter school teachers, may qualify for a Tuition and Fee Waiver for enrollment in up to six credits of undergraduate coursework in mathematics, science or special education for recertification purposes.
+Teachers must present the completed Tuition and Fee Waiver with the appropriate signatures and employment verification directly to the Registration Office as well as any Broward College Cashier's Office.
 Registration for requested courses is based on seat availability.
 See link for a list of approved Teacher Waiver Courses.
-Teachers enrolling in Teacher Waiver Courses are also required to follow the steps to apply above.
+Teachers enrolling in Teacher Waiver Courses are also required to follow the steps above to apply.
+Teachers should verify with the admissions office to ensure that they are classified for In-State tuition if necessary beforehand as the waiver is based on In-State tuition rates.

 For more information about Tuition and Fee Waivers or related courses, please contact the any BC cashier’s office.